cjimti/mk/_posts/2018-05-17-web-cluster-ingress.md

 ### [DaemonSet]

 Creating a [DaemonSet] ensures that we have one Ingress Nginx controller [Pod] running on each node.
 Having an Ingress Controller on each node is crucial since we are using the host network and assigning the host ports 80 and 443 for HTTP and HTTPS ingress on each node.
-When adding a new node to the cluster, the [DaemonSet] ensures it gets an Ingress Nginx controller.
+When adding a new node to the cluster, the [DaemonSet] ensures it gets an Ingress Nginx controller [Pod].

 <script src="https://gist.github.com/cjimti/b9e820a18b06bd8a735b3b0676724826.js"></script>